algonquindesign-grads/2021/_students/clark-tasmyn.md

 first_name: "Tasmyn"
 last_name: "Clark"
 headshot_alt: |
   The headshot of Tasmyn Clark.
-It depicts
+It depicts a person with long brown hair strewn over one shoulder, smiling slightly at the camera whilst wearing glasses.
 ation_word: "Infatuation"
 keywords:
   - "Communicative"